107 Assistant Surgeon William Mure Muir

 31 Dec 1858 Promoted Deputy Surgeon General from 33rd Foot.

 Promoted to Inspector General for his services in China.
-Muir was soon afterwards nominated to accompany the expedition to North America in connection with the difficulty which arose in consequence of the stopping of the steamer Trent, and he availed himself of the opportunities thus afforded to observe the working of the American system of army medical administration during war.
+Muir was soon afterwards nominated to accompany the expedition to North America in connection with the Trent Affair which arose in consequence of the stopping of the steamer Trent.

 15 Feb 1861 Promoted Surgeon General Army Medical Department.
 On duty at Chatham.